Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Managing inflammation is a key part of managing PCOS, so discovering any food sensitivities and eliminating those foods from your diet can be a good place to start in creating an individualized, PCOS-friendly diet.

 Figuring out food sensitivities can be tricky though because it can take days, or even weeks, after a food is eaten before a physical symptom is experienced.11

 Dairy and wheat are among the top allergens in the world and many people who eat them are sensitive to them and don’t know it.11

-Other foods that are common allergens include: soy, nuts, eggs, fish, shellfish, sesame, and peanuts.12 But most people don’t just give up these foods without checking to see if they are actually sensitive to them.
+Other common allergens include soy, tree nuts, eggs, fish, shellfish, sesame, and peanuts.12 But most people don’t just give up these foods without checking to see if they are actually sensitive to them.
 We recommend the same course of action for dairy and gluten.

-But remember, those symptoms listed above can take a long time after ingestion before they show up in the body, so figuring out food sensitivities can be really tricky.11
+But remember, the symptoms listed above can take a long time after ingestion before they show up in the body, so figuring out food sensitivities can be really tricky.11

 Another option is to get an allergy test and make sure your healthcare provider knows you’re looking for sensitivities, not just overt allergies.